Living at Harding

 • Bathroom: The bathroom has linoleum floors, a shower, a toilet with three shelves above and two sinks.

-• Preference of residence hall: is given by date enrollment is completed for Freshmen.
+• Preference of residence hall: is given by date enrollment is completed for freshmen.

 • Curfew: is observed (12 AM weekdays and 1 AM on weekends)